Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures

 Tidal forces offer a direct probe of the local curvature structure that is independent of both thermodynamic equilibrium and asymptotic optical measurements.
 By analyzing geodesic deviation in an orthonormal frame, we identified two characteristic tidal balance radii at which radial and angular tidal components vanish.
 For the ordinary branch, these radii are positive and physically meaningful, signaling a partial inversion of the classical spaghettification pattern: radial stretching and angular compression are softened and can reverse inside a finite region outside the horizon.
-Remarkably, the ratio of these radii is universal and independent of all model parameters.
+Remarkably, the ratio $R_{\rm rad}/R_{\rm ang} = 3/2$ is universal and independent of all model parameters, providing a parameter-free null test of the KR-ModMax framework; this identity is established in the verification of Sec.~B.5 in Appendix~\ref{app:thermo_check}.
 The phantom branch, by contrast, admits no such tidal inversion; tidal forces are uniformly intensified as the horizon is approached.
 This sharp dichotomy provides a physically transparent criterion for assessing branch viability and reinforces the conclusions drawn from thermodynamic and optical analyses.

-Taken together, our results demonstrate that the KR-ModMax black hole is not merely a perturbative deformation of Reissner-Nordstr\"om geometry, but a theoretically motivated system with a rich and internally consistent physical structure.
-The ordinary branch retains continuity with standard charged black holes while introducing controlled, potentially observable deviations.
+Taken together, our results demonstrate that the KR-ModMax BH is not merely a perturbative deformation of RN geometry, but a theoretically motivated system with a rich and internally consistent physical structure.
+The ordinary branch retains continuity with standard charged BHs while introducing controlled, potentially observable deviations.
 The phantom branch, although mathematically admissible, displays a combination of enhanced lensing, stronger tidal forces, and persistent thermodynamic instability that may challenge its physical realizability, or alternatively render it particularly easy to distinguish observationally.